KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#1.md

 # Day-#1: Introduction to Incident Response

 # Objective:
-The objective of this lab is to introduce students to the **core concepts of incident response**, familiarize them with the **incident response lifecycle**, and help them understand how basic threats on Windows systems are detected, analyzed, and responded to by SOC Analysts.
+The objective of this lab was to understand the core concepts of incident response and become familiar with the incident response lifecycle.
+I learned how basic threats on Windows systems are detected, analyzed, and responded to by SOC Analysts.

 ## What is Incident Response?
 **Incident Response (IR)** is the structured approach to handle and manage the aftermath of a **security breach or cyberattack**, also known as an incident.
 It includes steps to: